Dhrubaraj-Roy/Dhruba-s-blog-home/_posts/2025-04-19-sleep-experiment.md

 ---
 title: "My 25-Day Sleep Experiment: What I've Learned So Far"
 date: 2025-04-19
 ---

 It's been 25 days since I started experimenting with my sleep habits, and I want to share what I've discovered so far.
 We all know sleep is important—I won't bore you with the basics.
 Instead, let me tell you about my personal journey.

+It's been 25 days since I started experimenting with my sleep habits, and I want to share what I've discovered so far.
+We all know sleep is important—I won't bore you with the basics.
+Instead, let me tell you about my personal journey.

+## My Sleep Misconception

+For years, I convinced myself I was a night owl.
+I thought my most productive hours were after midnight when the world went quiet.
+I'd stay up late planning to tackle coding projects and creative work, believing this was when my brain worked best.

+The reality?
+By evening, I had already depleted my mental energy during the day.
+Despite my intentions to be productive, those late nights often devolved into mindless YouTube videos and endless chat conversations.
+Nothing substantial was getting accomplished.

+It took some honest self-reflection to realize I wasn't actually a night owl at all—not a Lion, Bear, Wolf, or any other chronotype animal.
+I was just a regular person fighting against my natural rhythm.

+My natural pattern actually aligns with a more conventional schedule: sleeping around 11 PM to midnight and waking between 8-9 AM.
+Once I embraced this reality instead of forcing myself into a night owl identity, the quality of my sleep—and my entire day—dramatically improved.

+*Disclaimer: If you're genuinely a night owl, you might not relate to this specific journey.
+But if you've ever questioned whether you're fighting against your natural sleep pattern rather than working with it, you might find my story interesting.*

 ## The Research Phase